tezza1971/CreateProxies/README.md

-# CreateProxies.ps1
+# CreateProxies

 ## Overview

-`CreateProxies.ps1` is a PowerShell script designed to create low-bitrate proxy videos from high-resolution video files.
-This script uses FFmpeg to transcode the videos into a more manageable format, making it easier to work with large video files during the editing process.
-The script also ensures that proxies are kept up-to-date and removes any proxies for videos that no longer exist in the source directory.
-It uses the Davinci Resolve naming convention so the editing suite should automatically use the proxies if you enable the editor to do so.
+`CreateProxies` is a set of scripts designed to create low-bitrate proxy videos from high-resolution video files.
+These scripts use FFmpeg to transcode the videos into a more manageable format, making it easier to work with large video files during the editing process.
+The scripts also ensure that proxies are kept up-to-date and remove any proxies for videos that no longer exist in the source directory.
+They use the Davinci Resolve naming convention so the editing suite should automatically use the proxies if you enable the editor to do so.

-All you need to do is throw a copy of this script into any folder where you have videos, then double click on it.
+All you need to do is throw a copy of the appropriate script into any folder where you have videos, then double click on it.

 ## Features